Insight and Inspire Speakers

 A special relationship: Events and Tourism

-The relationship between events and tourism is an important one for both industries.
+The relationship between events and tourism is an important one for both industries, with events increasingly becoming a primary driver for visitation to a destination and growing visitor expenditure.
 Learn how both sides can contribute to building and maintaining a strong working relationship between events, destinations and tourism operators for the benefit of all.

 Managing Director, Tilma Group

-Managing Director of Tilma Group, a destination marketing and event development and management agency specialising in regional and rural areas, Linda is a Director on the Board of the Australian Regional Tourism Network.
-She is passionate about regional and rural tourism, with 15 years of experience working in tourism, events and marketing.
-Her experience includes travelling around Australia for three years working in the tourism industry and positions as the CEO of Riverina Regional Tourism and as a judge in the Vanuatu Tourism Awards.
+Managing Director of Tilma Group, a destination marketing and event development and management agency specialising in regional and rural areas, and Director on the Board of the Australian Regional Tourism Network, Linda is passionate about regional and rural tourism, with 15 years of experience working in tourism, events and marketing.
+Her experience includes travelling around Australia for three years working in the tourism industry and positions as the CEO of Riverina Regional Tourism (where she founded the successful regional festival Taste Riverina) and as a judge in the Vanuatu Tourism Awards.

-She has worked with numerous destinations and events on destination marketing and management and tourism and event strategy, including the Outback Queensland Tourism Association, the National Rural Women’s Conference, and the Deniliquin Shire Council.
+She has worked with numerous destinations and events on destination marketing and management and tourism and event strategy, including the Outback Queensland Tourism Association, the National Rural Women’s Conference, Felton Food Festival and the Edward River Council.

 Managing Director, Projection Designer and Technical Director, The Electric Canvas